Who more than anyone deserves a special gift? The Irish mammy, who puts up with so much from her children and always looks after their needs.

 The symbol we all know is drenched in meaning.
 The hands of the ring are shown holding the heart and the hands denote friendship and togetherness.
 The heart itself signifies love and the crown in the claddagh ring stands for loyalty.

 9. A flight home

-There's bound to be loads of people back in Ireland that your Mom would love to catch up.
-Why not send your Mom home for a vacation with a flight from Aer Lingus.
-There are plenty of promotions and sales going on so keep an eye on the website for a good deal.
+There are bound to be loads of people back in Ireland that your Mom would love to catch up with.
+Why not send her home for a vacation with a flight from Aer Lingus?
+There are plenty of promotions and sales going on, so keep an eye on the website for a good deal.